-Mr. Michael Bucy teaches chemistry and is an assistant coach for girls’ volleyball at CSW.
+Mr. Michael Bucy teaches chemistry and 7th and 8th grade P.E.
+He also coaches our high school girls volleyball team and our middle school boys basketball.
 He has a Bachelor of Science in Chemistry from Virginia Tech and Masters in Christian Education from Southern Baptist Theological Seminary.
-In addition to teaching and coaching at CSW, he is the youth pastor at Country Acres Baptist Church in Wichita.

-Mr. Bucy and his wife, Lindsay, have been married for nine years.
-The Bucy’s have two children – Brooks (6) and Clara (2).
+Mr. Bucy and his wife, Lindsay, have two children – Brooks and Clara.
+They attend Country Acres Baptist Church.

 In his free time, he enjoys playing competitive sports, including volleyball, golf and disc golf.